TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Index.rst

 **Official documentation**

 This document is included as part of the official TYPO3 documentation.
-It has been approved by the TYPO3 Documentation Team following a peer-review process.
+It has been approved by the TYPO3 Documentation Team following a peer review process.
-The reader should expect the information in this document to be accurate - please report discrepancies to the Documentation Team at the issue tracker of this manual.
-Official documents are kept up-to-date to the best of the Documentation Team's abilities.
+The reader should expect the information in this document to be accurate.
+Official documents are kept current to the best of the Documentation Team’s abilities.

 **Tutorial**

 This document is a tutorial, intended to teach a lesson about one topic.
 We hope you enjoy learning its topic while working through the tutorial.

 **Feedback**

 If you find an error in this manual, please be so kind as to check the `online version <https://docs.typo3.org/typo3cms/drafts/github/TYPO3-Documentation/TYPO3CMS-Tutorial-TemplatingWithFluidtemplate/>`__.
-Use the "Edit me on GitHub" button in the top right corner and submit a pull request via GitHub.
+Use the “Edit me on GitHub” button in the top right corner and submit a pull request via GitHub.

-Please visit the complete :ref:`Sitemap` for overview.
+Please visit the complete :ref:`Sitemap` for an overview of contents.

 .. toctree::
    :hidden: